uelichueli/swiyu-admin-ch.github.io/_pages/roadmap.md

 - **HIGH** = Current hypothesis for implementation, <br>
 - **SELECTED** = Chosen for system

 The versions of the referenced specifications may change.
-In particular, the e-ID program is planning to upgrade most of the implemented specifications to newer and more mature versions until the Go Live.
+In particular, the e-ID program is planning to upgrade most of the implemented specifications to newer and more mature versions until the Go-live.

-### Additional open points:
+### Additional open points

 The delivery of all open points noted here is currently undated.